Butanium/llm-lang-agnostic/README.md

 Then, using babelnet we find all meanings or "senses" related to this word, and then collect all the words or "lemma" that expresse those senses, for each language (including $\ell$)

+**Disclaimer:** For some languages we didn't compute the `word_translation.csv` file so you can only use them as output language.
+If you need one of those, shoot us an email and we'll add it.

+# Extra datasets that did not make it yet in the paper
 ## `synset_dataset.csv`
 Those files are computed using the `main_synset_dataset` function of `build_dataset/build_bn_dataset.py`.